Gov. Ron DeSantis’ Office: State Education Board Could Withhold Salaries Of Superintendents, School Board Members Who Implement Mask Mandates

 TALLAHASSEE (CBSMiami) – The Office of Gov. Ron DeSantis announced that the Florida Board of Education could withhold the salaries of superintendents and school board members who defy the governor’s executive order prohibiting mask mandates.

 “Education funding is intended to benefit students first and foremost, not systems.
-The Governor’s priorities are protecting parents’ rights and ensuring that every student has access to a high-quality education that meets their unique needs.”MORE NEWS: Broward Committee Holds First Condo Structural Issues Meeting
+The Governor’s priorities are protecting parents’ rights and ensuring that every student has access to a high-quality education that meets their unique needs.”READ MORE: Caught On Cam: Burglars Completely Ransack Hialeah Home That Family Was Renovating

+Miami-Dade Superintendent Alberto Carvalho, who runs the fourth largest school district in the nation, released a statement in response.
+It reads, in full:

+“We have established a process that requires consultation with experts in the areas of public health and medicine.
+We will follow this process, which has served us well, and then make a final decision.
+At no point shall I allow my decision to be influenced by a threat to my paycheck; a small price to pay considering the gravity of this issue and the potential impact to the health and well-being of our students and dedicated employees.

 Stay with CBSMiami.com for updates on this developing story.